DBS: Who needs a DBS check?

 Essentially this will involve a risk assessment, however there are other factors that will also need to be looked at and considered.

-Julie Meakin from The Vine Medical Group has developed a protocol and risk assessment template to deal with these issues.
+Julie Meakin from The Vine Medical Group has developed a Protocol – Recruitment of ex-offenders to deal with these issues.
 You may download and adapt for your practice should you wish to do so, with kind thanks to Julie.